 JOEY SOMMERVILLE A.K.A.
 PAPA J

-Joey Sommerville’s musical essence lies in the Baptist church.
-“When I was a teenager, I would judge the caliber of my playing by the number of people in the congregation who “got happy”.
-If you aren’t touching the listener’s soul, then you aren’t really playing music.
+Papa J aka Joey Sommerville’s musical essence lies in the Baptist church.
+“When I was a teenager, I would judge the caliber of my playing by the number of people in the congregation who ‘got happy.’
+If you aren’t touching the listener’s soul, then you aren’t playing real music.
 Soul communication is the key.”
-Fast forward to today where “Papa J’s” unique style of new millennium jazz, with funk, gospel and bop influences, is delivered with infectious pop sensibilities.
-It’s this, coupled with his humor, warmth and showmanship, that drives the crowd crazy, creating a huge almost “cult-like” following of fans.
+Fast forward to today, when as the band leader of Papa J Sez, he crafts a unique mélange of new millennium jazz with funk, gospel and blues influences with infectious pop sensibilities.
+It’s this intoxicating brew coupled with his humor, warmth and showmanship that drives crowds crazy, creating a flourishing, almost cult-like following.
 And rightly so.
-Joey’s credits include:

-- Featured soloist on Hidden Beach’s Unwrapped Volume 4
+Featured soloist on Hidden Beach’s acclaimed “Unwrapped Volume 4”

-- Produced bassist/vocalist Rhonda Smith’s “RS2” which features Prince, Sheila E. and Gospel great Fred Hammond, voted one of the 10 best albums of the year (Japan)
+Produced bassist/vocalist Rhonda Smith’s “RS2,” which features Prince, Sheila E. and Gospel great Fred Hammond, voted one of the 10 best albums of the year (Japan)

-- Appeared as cornetist in the 2015 Emmy Award winning biopic “Bessie” starring Queen Latifah
+Appeared as cornetist in the 2015 Emmy award-winning biopic “Bessie” starring Queen Latifah